drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_19.md

     - VK: Recap
     - Students: Listen

-- 20:30 mins
+- 5:25 mins

-    - VK: Lecture on Repeated games
+    - VK: Lecture on Potential function
     - Students: Listen

-- 30:35 mins
+- 25:30 mins

-    - VK: Discussion about types of tournaments and Axelrod's tournament
+    - VK: Discussion about equivalence and what does it mean?
+    - Students: Participate

+- 30:40 mins

+    - VK: Lectures on marginal costs.
     - Students: Listen

-- 35:40 mins

-    - VK: Lectures showing examples of finitely repeated games
-    - Students: Listen

-- 40:45 mins

-    - VK: Discuss effect of infinite repetition
-    - Students: Participate

-- 45:50 mins
+- 40:50 mins

     - VK: Conclusions

 #### After the lecture

-Students given homework sheet 3 (More normal form equilibria, backward induction, subgame equilibria).
+Students given reading and exercises.

 ### Assessment

-Assessment of the content covered in this lecture will be through examination questions asking student to analyse repeated games as well as discuss Axelrod's work.
+Assessment of the content covered in this lecture will be through examination questions asking student to sketch proofs of results and use them to solve games.